ZechenM/distributed-ml-training/README.md

 ## Usage

+Update: the training is now orchestrated by shell script.
+Old usage is below new usage.

+run `./startAll.sh`

+If first time, data is not prepared, it will run the data generation script.
+After the data is generated, re-run the script.

+The shell script do error handling and self-cleanup on exit.

+Server and Workers print message can be found under `logs/`

+---

+**Old usage**

 To set up k workers distributively train 1/k of MNIST dataset, follow these steps:
 - `python3 prepare_data.py` to split MNIST into k parts where k is the number of workers
 - `python3 server.py` to let server listen for connections